World War I memorials

-The commissioning of memorials occurred through a wide range of national and local institutions, reflecting local political traditions; funding was similarly disparate, with most countries relying heavily on local charitable contributions to cover the costs of construction.
-War cemeteries and memorials to particularly significant battles, however, were typically centrally controlled and funded by the state.
+The establishment of memorials was overseen by various national and regional bodies, reflecting diverse political landscapes.
+Funding sources were similarly varied, often relying on local donations to finance construction expenses.
+However, state authorities typically centrally managed and funded war cemeteries and memorials commemorating pivotal battles.
 The war encouraged the creation of new forms of memorial.
 Lists of memorial names, reflecting the huge scale of the losses, were a common feature, while Tombs of the Unknown Soldier containing a selected, unidentified body, and empty cenotaph monuments commemorated the numerous unidentifiable corpses and those servicemen whose bodies were never found.
 Ceremonies were often held at the memorials, including those on Armistice Day, Anzac Day and the Fêtes de la Victoire, while pilgrimages to the sites of the conflict and the memorials there were common in the inter-war years.

 Much of the symbolism included in memorials was political in tone, and politics played an important part in their construction.
 Many memorials were embroiled in local ethnic and religious tensions, with memorials either reflecting the contribution of particular groups to the conflict or being rejected entirely by others.
 In several countries it proved difficult to produce memorials that appealed to and included the religious and political views of all of a community.
 The Fascist governments that came to power in Italy and Germany during the inter-war period made the construction of memorials a key part of their political programme, resulting in a number of larger memorial projects with strong national overtones being constructed in the 1930s.
 While few memorials embraced a pacifist perspective, some anti-war campaigners used the memorials for rallies and meetings.
 Many of the political tensions of the inter-war period had diminished by the end of the 20th century, allowing some countries to commemorate the events of the war through memorials for the first time since the end of the war.
 The memory of the war became a major theme for scholars and museums during the First World War centenary.